emi-hi/scheduler/README.md

 # Interview Scheduler
-Interview scheduler is an app built with React and Axios.
+Interview scheduler is a single page application built with React and Axios.
 It allows users to schedule appointments with interviewers.
 There are 5 appointment times available per day.
 If an appointment is booked, the number of spots available on that day decreases.
 If an appointment is cancelled, the number increases.
+Data is persisted by the API server using a PostgreSQL database.

 Tests created using Jest, Cypress, and Storybook.

 !["screenshot of main page"](https://github.com/emi-hi/scheduler/blob/master/docs/main_app.png)